 Everybody acts irrationally sometimes.
 If, however, someone makes the same mistake over and over again, that is a very blatant kind of irrationality indeed.
-I will call this kind of behavior sphexishness, following Hofstadter (1986, p.
-529).
+Owing to the particularly vivid example of the digger wasp Sphex ichneumoneus (see Section 2) Douglas Hofstadter (1986, p.
+529) has coined the term "sphexishness" for this kind of being caught in a rut.